Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-\bulletpoint{APK feature} \jh{ML-based Android malware detectors often leverage diverse features to enhance detection performance~\cite{arp2014drebin,kim2018multimodal,li2021robust}.
-The underlying reason is that each feature uniquely contributes to characterizing APKs.
-One question naturally arises: Does the incorporation of more features necessarily enhance a detector's performance?} \jh{To investigate this, we systematically remove individual features from the original feature set to assess the resulting model performance.} \jh{For this experiment, it is essential that the feature sets of the chosen approaches are decomposable, allowing the sequential removal of individual features.} \jh{Accordingly, we spotlight Drebin~\cite{arp2014drebin}, Kim et al.~\cite{kim2018multimodal}, Xmal~\cite{wu2021android}, and RAMDA~\cite{li2021robust} as exemplary approaches, owing to their decomposable feature sets.} \jh{We exclude certain methods whose features are highly intertwined from this study.
-For instance, MamaDroid~\cite{mariconti2016mamadroid} and MalScan~\cite{wu2019malscan} rely on specific API calls to extract features from program graphs, making it challenging to remove individual features --- if API calls are removed, the graph features will also be removed.} \jh{It is worth noting that the selected methods are representative to conduct this experiment because they cover most features and various models.}
+\bulletpoint{APK feature} Android malware detectors often leverage diverse features to enhance detection performance~\cite{arp2014drebin,kim2018multimodal,li2021robust}.
+The reason is that each feature contributes to characterizing APKs, encoding their unique semantics.
+One question arises: does the incorporation of more features necessarily enhance a detector's performance?
+To investigate this, we remove individual features from the original feature set to assess the resulting performance.
+For this experiment, it is essential that the required features of the chosen approaches are decomposable, allowing the sequential removal of individual features.
+Accordingly, we spotlight Drebin, Kim et al., Xmal, and RAMDA, owing to their decomposable feature sets.
+We exclude methods whose features are highly intertwined.
+For instance, MamaDroid and MalScan rely on specific API calls to extract features from program graphs, making it challenging to remove individual features --- if API calls are removed, the graph features will also be removed.

-Table~\ref{tab:combination_feats} presents the outcomes of this experiment. \jh{From the table, we observe that Drebin~\cite{arp2014drebin}, Xmal~\cite{wu2021android}, and RAMDA~\cite{li2021robust} has a performance degradation when some features are removed.} Interestingly, Kim et al.~\cite{kim2018multimodal} deviates from this trend.
-In fact, even when some features are omitted, its performance exceeds the original results.
-These two observations underscore that each feature has a distinct contribution to the overall effectiveness of a malware detector.
-While in some cases, merely expanding the feature set does not guarantee an enhanced performance. \jh{This phenomenon underscores the importance of evaluating and justifying the inclusion of each feature in a malware detector.}
+Table~\ref{tab:combination_feats} presents the outcomes of this experiment.
+From the table, we observe that Drebin, Xmal, and RAMDA have performance degradation when one feature is removed.
+This is intuitive, that each feature contains unique semantics describing the APKs and contributes to the overall effectiveness of a malware detector.
+Interestingly, Kim et al. deviate from this trend.
+In fact, even after omitting several features, its performance exceeds the original results.
+For example, removing the app-intent features, the F1-score improves from 0.726 to 0.776, and Accuracy increases from 0.944 to 0.952.
+These two observations underscore: (i) each feature contains unique semantics describing the APKs and contributes to the overall effectiveness of a malware detector, and (ii) in some cases (\textit{e.g.,} specifc models or feature combination style), simply expanding the feature set does not guarantee enhanced performance.
+This phenomenon underscores the importance of evaluating and justifying the inclusion of each feature in a malware detector based on the semantics.